QubesOS/qubes-doc/user/common-tasks/disposablevm.md

 ~~~
 $anyvm @dispvm:online-dvm-template allow
 ~~~
-This line mean:
+This line means:
 - FROM: Any VM
-- TO: A DisposableVM based on the ``online-dvm-template`` Template
+- TO: A DisposableVM based on the `online-dvm-template` TemplateVM
-- WHAT: Allow to send a "Open URL" request
+- WHAT: Allow sending an "Open URL" request

+In other words, any VM will be allowed to create a new DisposableVM based on `online-dvm-template` and open a URL inside of that DisposableVM.

 More information about RPC policies for disposableVM can be found [here][qrexec3-4.0].